James Harden, Rockets Roll to 135-105 Rout of Young Warriors

 Rockets: Coach Mike D'Antoni hopes Gordon could be back as soon as Saturday at Utah. ...
 Houston has won the last two season series against Golden State after losing three straight. ...
 The Rockets have won seven of the last 10 in the series after losing 11 of 12 from February 2014 to March 2017. ...
 The Rockets also have won four of five on the road against the Warriors after dropping five of the previous six. ...
 Houston is 10-10 on the road vs. the Western Conference.

-Warriors: Wiggins notched his fourth straight season reaching 100 3s by making one.
-He has scored in double figures for a career-high 65th straight game, all 46 this year and four with the Warriors since joining Golden State in a trade from Minnesota. ...
+Warriors: Wiggins notched his fourth straight season reaching 100 3s.
+He has scored in double figures for a career-high 65 straight games, all 46 this year and four with the Warriors since joining Golden State in a trade from Minnesota. ...
 The Warriors were looking to sign Dragan Bender to a 10-day contract, with Kerr noting, “It's trending that way.” ...
 Rookie Poole scored in double figures for a career-best fifth straight game. ...
 The Warriors stuck with their same starting lineup coming out of the break.
 Kerr has used 27 different starting rotations already, tied for the most in his six seasons with the 27 he used in 2017-18. ...
 Golden State plays at Houston in the teams’ final meeting April 2.

 SMALL BALL A NECESSITY